 11. Calathea Majestica

-Calathea majestica is a herbaceous evergreen perennial that grows to more than 3 feet with an erect and spreading form.
+Calathea majestica is a herbaceous evergreen perennial that grows to give a single leaf of about 3 feet with an erect and spreading form.

 Leaves of Calathea majestica are big and oblong, with white stripes running from the center to the borders.